indigos33k3r/coinmiq/README.md

 # coinmiq

-Coinmiq is a crypto miner for your website.
+Coinmiq is a cryptocurrency miner for your website.
 Powered by [Nimiq](http://www.nimiq.com), a blockchain native to the Web.

 <img src="images.png" alt="alt text" width="50%">
 <hr/>